-We have audited the annual accounts of the Company, which comprise the balance sheet as at 31 December 2024, the profit and loss account for the year then ended and the notes to the annual accounts, characterized by a balance sheet total of 4.873.759.277 EUR and a profit and loss account showing a profit for the year of 72.377.926 EUR.
+We have audited the consolidated annual accounts of the Group, which comprise the consolidated balance sheet as at 31 December 2024, the consolidated profit and loss account for the year then ended and the notes to the consolidated annual accounts, with the most important valuation rules, characterised by a consolidated balance sheet total of 5.057.043.058 EUR and a consolidated profit and loss account showing a consolidated profit for the year of 72.377.926 EUR.

-In our opinion, the annual accounts give a true and fair view of the Company's net equity and financial position as at 31 December 2024, as well as of its results for the year then ended, in accordance with the financial reporting framework applicable in Belgium.
+In our opinion, the consolidated financial statements give a true and fair view of the Group's net equity and financial position as at 31 December 2024, as well as of its consolidated results for the year then ended, in accordance with the financial reporting framework applicable in Belgium and with the legal and regulatory requirements applicable in Belgium.